domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 105. Momentos by I.M.D.
 104. Ny Funk by All Good Funk Alliance
 103. Tell Me by Felly Feat.
 Ari Lennox
-102. Mackdaddy by Felly
+102. Mackdaddy by Felly (n)
-101. Shaush by Biskwiq
+101. Shaush by Biskwiq (y)
 100. Bummed Out City by Joe Strummer...
 99. Crazy by Patsy Cline
 98. Rained The Whole Time by Shlohmo
-97. Tinseltown Swimming in B... by Destroyer
+97. Tinseltown Swimming In B... by Destroyer
 96. They Want Efx by Das EFX
-95. 93 'Til Infinity by Souls Of Mischief
+95. 93 'Til Infinity by Souls Of Mischief (y)
 94. Bubblehouse by Medeski & Martin & Wood
 93. Sir Isaac Nukem by Holy Wave
 92. Ride On by Wooden Shjips